marcosQuesada/SimpleMQAdminGeneratorBundle/README.md

 Redefining them is as easy as Symfony 2 does, so you are able to define standard forms to be used in your Admin Area.

 Actually CRUDController is implemented as a service , being decoupled from Original Controller Class has lots of benefits as injecting all depending services in class controller.
+Admin Dashboard is located on path

+    /admin/dashboard

 Twitter Bootstrap has been included in all templates in order the get a nice look.